MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterInstrument.md

 ms.author: cdmditeam
 ---

-# Water instrument in CloudforSustainabilityWaterDataModel(WaterInstrument)
+# Water instrument in Cloud for Sustainability water data model(WaterInstrument)

 Stores the information related to the devices or instruments tracking water in the organization.